 Why invest in bitcoin?: Price activity

-Gold had its biggest safe-haven moment in years during the COVID-19 pandemic, after starting the year at US$1,519 and breaking its all-time high by trading up over the US$2,000 level.
-The bitcoin price was up over US$11,200 at that time after trading at US$7,152 at the start of the year.
+Gold had its biggest safe-haven moment in years during the COVID-19 pandemic, starting 2020 at US$1,519 and breaking its all-time high by trading up over the US$2,000 level.
+The bitcoin price was over US$11,200 at that time after trading at US$7,152 at the start of the year.
 And when bitcoin zoomed past the US$64,000 level in April 2021, gold was down about US$270 from its most recent record high.

 Why invest in bitcoin?: Market outlook

 Moving forward, there are certainly a growing number of opportunities in bitcoin.
-For those who genuinely believe in the potential of bitcoin to become a major currency or inflation hedge, this may constitute an excellent time to invest.
+There are those who genuinely believe in the potential of bitcoin to become a major currency or an inflation hedge.

 But bitcoin is not without its naysayers.
-One of the most influential is Warren Buffet, who has flat out said he would never own one single bitcoin.
-Interestingly, the great investment guru had also sworn off gold in favor of company and bank stocks.
-But recently, Buffet’s Berkshire Hathaway (NYSE:BRK.A,NYSE:BRK.B) offloaded bank stocks, including JPMorgan Chase and Goldman Sachs (NYSE:GS), to take a position in Barrick Gold (NYSE:GOLD,TSX:ABX).
+One of the most influential is Warren Buffet, who has repeatedlyflat out said he would never own one single bitcoin.
+Most recently, the Oracle of Omaha said buying bitcoin “is not investing,” but rather “speculating.”

-Could the Oracle of Omaha flip his position on bitcoin as well?
-The Investing News Network is interested in hearing your take on this question, as well as your thoughts on whether or not you’re ready to invest in bitcoin.
+The Investing News Network is interested in hearing your opinion on bitcoin investing, as well as whether or not you’re ready to invest in bitcoin.
 Let us know in the comments.

 This is an updated version of an article originally published on the Investing News Network in 2015.